rmittraining/CounterCompliance/README.md

 # Customisation

-## Add custom authentication and Authorization
+## Custom authentication and Authorization
 **AuthorizationAuthority.cs** class inside the project **Sushi**, under **Libraries** folder is responsible for providing authorization.
 Navigate to this class and add Custom Authorization.
 Currently, its sample data with username: “guest” and Id: “123ABC”.

-## Add your Data to produce your Counter reports
+## Using your Data
 This project uses Sample data from **Data** folder to produce Counter and Sushi reports.
-However, it can be change by updating **ReportDataBase.cs** class GetDataset() method. **ReportDatabase.cs** class is in **Reporting** class library project under **Libraries** folder.
+However, it can be change by updating **ReportDataBase.cs** class's GetDataset() method.
+You can connect your data and start producing Counter Compliant reports. **ReportDatabase.cs** class is in **Reporting** class library project under **Libraries** folder.
 Navigate to the GetDataset() Method and start adding different SQL Query/StoredProcedure for different reports (Jr1,Jr5 etc).
 SQL Query or StoredProcedure added make sure it return appropriate dataset.
 Dataset’s data must conform to XML Schema file (.xsd) in **Data** folder.

 For e.g. jr1 sql query must return dataset same as JR1.xsd in Data folder.